Britannia Removals

 Moving to China with Britannia

-Your Move to China With Britannia – Britannia has a dedicated network of removers who will assist you with moving to China.
+Your Move to China with Britannia – Britannia has a dedicated network of removers who will assist you with moving to China.
 We provide computer tracking and bar coding for groupage consignments, to ensure a safe and reliable shipping service to China.
 Your household goods can be transported to China in sea containers or by air.
 We can also provide packing and a full door to door service to China.

-Additional removal services – Britannia can provide a variety of additional services when moving to China.
+Additional Removal Services – Britannia can provide a variety of additional services when moving to China.
 We are authorised to provide a comprehensive insurance, can arrange storage prior to delivery, and can also take care of your pet transport.

 Living in China

 China is fascinating country with rich cultural traditions.
 It is one of the largest economies in the world and is the manufacturing hub for goods which are exported across the globe.
-Many Westerners move to China for business and work purposes as China’s major cities like Beijing and Shanghai are home to the headquarters of some of the world’s largest financial organisations.
+Many people move to China for business and work purposes as China’s major cities like Beijing and Shanghai are home to the headquarters of some of the world’s largest financial organisations.

 As well as major cities China has vast rural areas.
 In most of Chinese rural areas you will find the pace of life is much slower than in the busy built-up cities.
 In the country side many farmers use traditional methods of farming that have been in practice for thousands of years.